 Trouble Falling Asleep?

 If you have trouble falling asleep, you may have an overactive nervous system or poor sleep hygiene.
-Those with an overactive nervous system are over thinkers and can’t quiet their bodies or minds or “shut down” at night.
+Those with an overactive nervous system are over thinkers and can’t quiet their minds or “shut down” at night.
 In this situation, the best solutions are to manage stress during the day, support the adrenals and introduce calming herbs and minerals before bed.
 See below for our favorite products.